Skip to content

 Tags

-You can easily create tags directly to Test Cases or Suites via their titles
+You can easily create tags directly to Test Cases or Suites via their titles.

 1. Open Test Case/ Suite

-2. Click Edit button
+2. Click the Edit button

 3. Create tag starting with @ symbol, directly within the Test Case or Suite title

-4. Click Save button
+4. Click the Save button

 Testomatio - Add tag